 Since research-studies devoted to adult acne are not as common as studies devoted to adolescent acne, precise estimates of how many adults over the age of 25 suffer from acne are lacking.
 Furthermore, most studies on adult acne are based on surveys, which can be less reliable than physical examinations by dermatologists.

 In this article, we will explore the question of how frequently adults are affected by acne, and we will consider how the answer may depend on three particular factors: (1) gender, (2) age, and (3) ethnicity.

 Studies consistently show that females are more affected by adult acne than males.
 This is opposite from adolescent acne, which tends to affect males more than females, except at the earliest stages.
 This change in how acne affects the genders was described in a 2015 study published in the British Journal of Dermatology:

 Larger studies evaluating sex differences have shown that acne is more prevalent in girls at younger age ranges, with increasing prevalence in boys as they reach puberty.
 Male subjects also tend to have more severe acne.
 Following the teenage years, the prevalence in women again tends to be higher than in men.4

 The following table summarizes findings from five different studies that compared how often acne occurs, according to gender.
 2, 3, 5-7 As we can see, there is a strong trend showing that women experience adult acne more than men.

 One reason that adult acne affects women more often than men is that they go through menstrual cycles, tending to break out 7–10 days before the onset of menstruation.
-As we can see from the following study, a full half of women who started experiencing acne in adulthood have premenstrual flares.
+One study found that a full half of women who started experiencing acne in adulthood have premenstrual flares.5